- Yg. 1929, No. 50 -

 Responsibility?
 Have the war makers on all sides really been responsible at all times?
 Did someone hold her accountable?
 Has a hair been bent?
 Two of them, not the guilty ones, subsequently found a violent end, the Tsar and Count Tisza.
 Nothing has happened to anyone else, neither in life and limb, nor in wealth and public validity.
 On the contrary!

-This is the most shocking thing to read in Ludwig's book: to see how the diplomatic craft is dangerous only for its objects, for the masses of the peoples, for the practicing subjects, on the other hand, as an exciting game with figures.
-(Likewise afterward the military: the headquarters did not fire, the field marshals are not in a loss list.)
+That is the most shocking thing about reading Ludwig's book: to see how the diplomatic craft is dangerous only for its objects, for the masses of the peoples, while for the exercising subjects it is nothing more than an exciting game with characters.
+(Likewise afterwards the military: the headquarters did not fire at each other, the field marshals are not on any casualty list.)

 Is a job where your own risk is nil, while the lives of millions are being sacrificed and sacrificed, are actually an "honest" profession that deserves respect and admiration rather than contempt and disgust?
 Can a Count Berchtold or a Count Pourtales even shake hands like other decent people?
 How could such people bring themselves to show themselves in society, to live on as if nothing had happened?

 In ancient times, the rulers at the head of their droves moved into the field and were the first to open the fight.
 The decision was up to them, their lives were their priority.
 Commanders and diplomats who did not win, waved the silken string, the court-martial, exile or harakiri.
 Barbaric customs, right?
 But good.

 Could not that be reintroduced?
 Could one not actually blame the statesmen for what they do?